symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

 ---------------------------

 Adding a new value resolver requires one class and one service defintion.
 In our next example, we will be creating a shortcut to inject the ``User`` object from our security.
-Given we write the following action::
+Given you write the following action::

     namespace AppBundle\Controller;